 Wilmington Brew Works | Bricfeasta Indiscretion

-We’re being a little elitist and self-serving here, because Wilmington Brew Works is this article’s writer’s favorite brewery in his hometown, but he’s going to cover for this conflict of interest by vehemently defending the quality of this Irish Oatmeal Stout.
+I’m being a little elitist and self-serving here, because Wilmington Brew Works is my favorite brewery in my hometown, but I’ll hide this conflict of interest beneath the flimsy cover of my opinion as a beer snob rather than part time employee.
 It has the exact flavor profile you’d want in an Irish stout, with a smooth, roasted malt profile and light bitterness.
 The addition of oats to the mash also bodies it up, but not to the point of heaviness.
 It’s just satisfying.
-The only complaint we have about it is that it’s not on a nitro tap, which should be considered a massive hint to anyone from Brew Works currently reading this.
+The only complaint I have about it is that it’s not on a nitro tap, which should be considered a massive hint to anyone from Brew Works currently reading this.